 The topography of the Uintah Basin is highly conducive to the formation of strong CAPs in the presence of snow cover (Fig. 1.5).
 It is a large, deep, nearly bowl-like depression bounded to the north by the Uinta Mountains, the west by the Wasatch Range, and the south by the Tavaputs Plateau.
-Covering over 15,000 km2, the lowest elevations in the center of the basin are below 1450 m and terrain heights extend above 1950 m on all sides, with ridgelines reaching well above 2500 m to the north, west, and south.
+Covering over 15,000 km2, the lowest elevations in the center of the basin are below 1450 m and the terrain extends above 1950 m on all sides, with ridgelines reaching well above 2500 m to the north, west, and south.
 The only outlet below 1950 m along the basin’s perimeter is the deep, narrow Desolation Canyon where the Green River drains south into East-Central Utah, eventually emptying into the Colorado River.
 As a winding, narrow river canyon, this outlet provides very little airmass exchange between the Uintah Basin and Eastern Utah.
 The synergy between the confining topography, winter snow cover, and surface high pressure often result in a stagnant, stably stratified environment with little horizontal mixing.
-At the same time, vertical mixing is inhibited by the existence of a strong inversion atop the shallow, cold PBL that effectively shields the lower elevations of the basin from weak, transient synoptic weather disturbances.
+At the same time, vertical mixing is inhibited by the existence of a strong inversion atop the shallow, cold planetary boundary layer (PBL) that effectively shields the lower elevations of the basin from weak, transient synoptic weather disturbances.

-The detailed meteorology associated with wintertime high ozone episodes in the Uintah Basin is not well-understood and only limited observational data sets are available at isolated locations within the 15,000 square kilometer basin.
+The detailed meteorology associated with wintertime high ozone episodes in the Uintah Basin is not well-understood and only limited observational data sets are available at isolated locations within the vast basin.
 While it is recognized that surface high pressure, strong temperature inversions, light winds, and the presence of snow cover are associated with high ozone episodes, detailed flow patterns and thermodynamic structure in the basin have been only partially explored.
 While a number of permanent surface weather stations exist within the basin at various elevations, upper level sounding data are not collected routinely.
 Hence, limited documentation exists regarding the highly stratified boundary layer in the basin during CAPs or the mesoscale terrain- and thermally-driven flows that likely play an important role in the transport and mixing of pollutants within the basin during these episodes.
 Understanding the ozone concentrations within the basin requires adequate meteorological information to drive air chemistry models capable of simulating the complex photochemical processes that lead to degraded air quality.
 The size, depth, and shape of the Uintah Basin provide an appropriate scale for mesoscale models and the frequent occurrence of persistent CAPs during the winter season presents numerous cases for examination.
 The local topography and scale of the basin potentially leave it more protected from synoptic flow interactions than persistent CAPs observed in other locales (Zangl 2005b; Lareau et al. 2013; Lareau and Horel 2014).

 The purpose of this study is to use atmospheric and air quality numerical model simulations of a high ozone episode during early February 2013 in the Uintah Basin to help answer the following questions: